Day One — June 20, 2018 Afternoon

 Paul Lightfoot, CEO, BRIGHT FARMS, USA

-• Despite the significant investment which has gone into a few indoor hi-tech farming operations, the investment community remain hesitant to put capital into this sector.
-Has investment peaked or are going to see investment interest rise?
-What are the key concerns and what kind of capital does this sector need to grow?
+• Despite the significant investment which has gone into a few indoor hi-tech farming operations, the investment community remains hesitant to put capital into this sector.
+Has investment peaked or are we going to see investment interest rise?

 • Can indoor farming operations scale at a rate that’s attractive to VCs?
 How long does it take operations to turn a profit?
 How big are the input costs of this asset-heavy business?

-Joel S. Marcus, Executive Chairman & Founder, ALEXANDRIA REAL ESTATE EQUITIES, USA
+Joel S. Marcus, Executive Chairman & Founder, ALEXANDRIA REAL ESTATE EQUITIES, INC. / ALEXANDRIA VENTURE INVESTMENTS, USA

-Lynne Zydowsky, PhD, President & Co-Founder, ALEXANDRIA SUMMIT, Chief Science Officer, ALEXANDRIA REAL ESTATE EQUITIES, INC./ALEXANDRIA VENTURE INVESTMENTS, USA
+Lynne Zydowsky, Chief Science Officer, ALEXANDRIA REAL ESTATE EQUITIES, INC. / ALEXANDRIA VENTURE INVESTMENTS, USA

-Sanjeev Krishnan, Managing Director and CIO, S2G VENTURES, USA
+Sanjeev Krishnan, Managing Director & CIO, S2G VENTURES, USA

-Adrian Percy, Head of Research & Development, BAYER, GERMANY
+Adrian Percy, Head of Research & Development, Crop Science BAYER, GERMANY

 John Dombrosky, CEO, AGTECH ACCELERATOR, USA